s-carmack/carmack-portfolio/critique-by-design.md

 [Region by Region World Heritage Properties (1).pdf](https://github.com/s-carmack/carmack-portfolio/files/8015886/Region.by.Region.World.Heritage.Properties.1.pdf)

-Each of the individual visualzations can be seen in more detail below.
+Each of the individual visualizations can be seen in more detail below.

 ##### Visualization 1 Redesign